What rights do grandparents have in Florida?

 A typical situation involving grandparents’ rights is where one parent, for example the father, is solely taking care of the children because the mother is absent.
 The absent mother’s parents have no legal right to care for the children.
 Their involvement is typically up to the discretion of the father.

 The best way that grandparents can access time and rights to their minor grandchildren is either during their children’s time with the minor grandchildren or, by the agreement of both of the parents of the minor grandchildren.
+All of this ends when children become adults at age 18.

 Could having a Grandparents’ Rights attorney help a grandparent get custody of their grandchild?